AshCashh/University-Notes/My Second Brain/C Programming.md

 # Floating Point Types
 In C, floating point types are represented as 32-bit IEEE 754 single precision floating point numbers.
 The `float` type is a 32-bit floating point number and the `double` type is a 64-bit floating point number.

 A single precision floating point number has a 1-bit sign, 8-bit exponent, and 23-bit mantissa.
 As such, the range of a single precision floating point number is $-2^{127}...2^{127}$.
-A floating point number $f$ can be represneted as:
+A floating point number $f$ can be represented as:
 $$ f = (-1)^s(1+2^{-23}m)2^{e-127}$$
 where s is the sign bit, m is the mantissa and e is the exponent.
 Note that values are not equally spaced.
 There are several special values that can be represented by floating point numbers.
 - $e = 255 \rightarrow 2^{128}$: